microsoft/fluentui/rfcs/testing.md

 - **Snapshot**

   Stricly DOM structure consistency enforcing.
-This will guarantee our users don't have breaking changes when they expect a certain structure.
+This will guarantee we do not introduce breaking changes for users who expect a certain structure to be rendered by our components.

   They are achieved with Jest's `expect(component).toMatchSnapshot()`.